adescode/foxtrailer/README.md

 #### Android

-React-native >= 0.60 now auto link modules, but some modules require some hand manually additions for it to function properly, Mosules like <br>
+React-native >= 0.60 now auto link modules, but some modules require some hand manually additions for it to function properly, Modules like <br>
 `react-native-config`
 <br>
 `react-native-vector-icons`